-When any part of an animal is mounted, if the tag is removed from the antlers or ear, the tag must be securely fastened to the back or bottom of the mount and remain there.
+When any part of an animal is mounted, if the tag is removed from the antlers, horns or ear, the tag must be securely fastened to the back or bottom of the mount and remain there.

-Mandatory Elk Harvest Reporting.
-Elk lottery license holders in Units E3 and E4 are required to provide hunter harvest information no later than February 1, 2015.
-Failure to do so may result in loss of eligibility for all lottery licenses in 2015.
+Mandatory Elk and Moose Harvest Reporting.
+Elk and moose lottery license holders are required to provide hunter harvest information no later than February 1, 2017.
+Failure to do so may result in loss of eligibility for all lottery licenses in 2017.